 WF Education designs presentation learning zones fit for every space.
 We can design presentation zones for learning spaces, libraries and common areas.
 We can also incorporate these elements into specialised teaching areas, such as Science, Design and Technology and Sport.

 Effective presentation skills are essential to developing clear communication and are part of the learning experience.
 Presentations are a great way to have students practise all language systems areas (vocabulary, grammar, discourse and phonology) and develop key skills (speaking, reading, writing and listening).

 After completing a project, a presentation is a channel for students to share with others what they have learned.
 It is also a chance to challenge and expand on their understanding of the topic by having others ask questions.
 And in the world of work, a confident presenter can inform and persuade colleagues effectively.

 The CBI survey noted two-thirds of employers (65%) – rising to nearly three-quarters of the largest employers (73%) – believe gaining practical experience is the most valuable step young people can take to improve their prospects.

 Presentation skills include public speaking.
 Students must be audible, articulate, and clear.
 An effective and dedicated presentation space where the speaker can make eye contact with their audience throughout the presentation is essential for maintaining engagement.

 Research has shown that people have a better chance of understanding and retaining information when they can see it.
 Therefore, oral presentations are not enough.
 In addition to public speaking skills, a presentation may involve visuals either written or on a screen.

-WF Education’s range of configurable solutions includes elements to create dedicated presentation zones that include screens, whiteboards, tiered and soft seating and mobile furniture that can be reconfigured.
+WF Education’s range of configurable solutions includes elements to create dedicated presentation zones that include screens, room dividers, whiteboards, tiered and soft seating and mobile furniture that can be reconfigured.